-We anticipate that, based upon our current cash and investments, we will be able to fund our operations for the next nine months.
+We anticipate that, based upon our current cash and investments, we will be able to fund our operations for the next six months.
 Over the next twelve months, we plan to fund our research and development and commercialization activities by (i) utilizing our current cash balance and investments, (ii) achieving some of the milestones set forth in our current licensing agreements, (iii) through the execution of additional licensing agreements for our technology, and (iv) through a sale of our securities.
+We cannot assure you that we will be able to raise money through any of the foregoing transactions, or on favorable terms, if at all.